2018 FEATURED SPEAKERS

 10:30 a.m.
 Designer Walk with Richard White

-All Antique and Design Academy sessions are free with advance registration, but does not include show admission.
+All Antiques and Design Academy sessions are free with advance registration, but does not include show admission.
 Walk-ins welcome.

 Friday September 21st

 1:30 p.m.
-Antique and Design Academy: Cynthia Nouri from Sasha Nicholas
+Antiques and Design Academy: Cynthia Nouri from Sasha Nicholas, “Heirloom Monograms”

 Cynthia Nouri is a historian of typography and of monograms, with a fascinating background in porcelain and gold.
 She applies her expertise in these elements to create beautiful custom dinnerware and gifts for her St. Louis, Missouri based company, Sasha Nicholas, which is named after her two children.

 3 p.m.
-Antique and Design Academy: Trace Mayer, “Antiques and Bourbon”
+Antiques and Design Academy: Trace Mayer, “Antiques and Bourbon”

 Enjoy a presentation full of information and Southern charm, courtesy of Trace Mayer of Trace Mayer Antiques.
 At this unique and entertaining session, Trace will lead an interactive guided tour of Kentucky Bourbon, paired with interesting information on some of his favorite antiques.